Grants for clean diesel projects

 Active grant projects

-This smaller federal grant to states began in 2008, focusing on school bus retrofits and loans for idle reduction technology devices on long-haul trucks.
-Recent projects include repowering five large cranes used for bridge construction and replacing six older beverage delivery trucks with new hybrid diesel-electric delivery trucks that operate in the Twin Cities metro area.
+This smaller federal grant to states began in 2008.
+MPCA first focused this funding on school bus retrofits and loans for idle reduction technology devices on long-haul trucks.
+Recent projects include repowering five large cranes used for bridge construction and replacing six older beverage delivery trucks with new hybrid diesel-electric delivery trucks that operate in the Twin Cities metro area and a rock-crusher near Rochester.

 The federal CMAQ grant is focused on heavy-duty public diesel vehicles in the 7-county urban area of the Twin Cities metro.
 Vehicle types include snow plows, dump trucks, fire trucks and garbage trucks.